Samundri: Modern

 In 1887, there were three Hindu shrines in this area but now what remains, houses the Government Primary School No 4.
 Migration between India and Pakistan was continuous before the independence.
 By the 1930s Western Punjab was predominantly Muslim and supported the Muslim League and Pakistan Movement.
 After the independence in August 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from Eastern Punjab in India settled in Western Punjab and across Pakistan.
 Today Samundri is known for its contributions to Pakistan's Kabaddi team providing dozens of big names especially from Chak 176 G.B and 478 G.B.
-It has many Gujjar, Rajput and Jat farmers who tend to be physically larger in size than elsewhere in the region.
+It has many Gujjar, Rajput and Jat farmers who tend to be physically strong and larger in constitution than elsewhere in the region.